akulmehta/GlycoGlyphPublic/Documentation.md

 - `gctSubList`: Object.
 Holds dictionaries for substituents to help produce the GlycoCT in _glycoct.js_.
 Adapted from [SugarSketcher by Author: Davide Alocci](https://github.com/alodavide/sugarSketcher/blob/master/src/js/models/glycomics/dictionary/SubstituentType.js).

 - `commonMonos`: Array.
 Contains an array of commonly used monosaccharides.

+- `commonMonosExtended`: Array.
+Extended list of common monosaccharides including generic types like Hex and HexNAc.
+Used by the linkage warning system to determine which monosaccharides should have standard linkages applied.

+- `monos_with_2linkage`: Array.
+Contains monosaccharides that typically link via position 2, specifically sialic acids: ["Neu5Ac", "Neu5Gc", "KDN", "Neu", "Sia"].

+- `linkageSettings`: Object.
+Contains user preferences for linkage behavior.
+Properties include `applyStandardLinkages` (boolean, default `true`) which controls whether smart default linkages are applied automatically, and `warningDismissed` (boolean, default `false`) which tracks if the user has dismissed the linkage warning for the current session.

 - `svgStyle`: String.
 Contains entire _glycoglyph.css_ as text.